WallStreetMojo

 Total Current Account =55

-From the example, we can find out that the current balance is positive.
-We can also see that the trade balance is positive which implies that the exports are more than the imports are.
+From the example, we can see that the current balance is positive.
+We can also see that the trade balance is positive, implying that the exports are more than the imports.
 All these calculations are also presented in the excel sheet attached.

 Example # 2

 Let us look at a practical example of the current accounts of a country.
 India always has a current account deficit as it imports close to 90% of its energy requirements.
 India as a country is the third-largest consumer of oil and gas but produces very little quantity.
 That’s why the country always has a current account deficit.
-The latest current account deficit for Q1’19 for India stands at around $15.8 which is very high even for India.
-The current account deficit or surplus is always measured in terms of as a percentage of GDP.
-The ratio for current account deficit as a percentage of GDP for India stands at 2.4%.
+The latest account deficit for Q1'19 for India stands at around $15.8, which is very high even for India.
+The current account deficit or surplus is always measured as a percentage of GDP.
+The ratio for the current account deficit as a percentage of GDP for India stands at 2.4%.
 A higher ratio is considered to be adverse for the country.
-The country tries to have a lower ratio and the investors in a country always keep a track of this number.
-The price of oil and gas in the international market has an effect on the current account ratio to GDP for India.
+The country tries to have a lower ratio, and the investors in a country always keep track of this number.
+The price of oil and gas in the international market affects India's current account ratio to GDP.

-Below is given data for Calculation of Current Account formula
+Below is given data for the Calculation of the Current Account formula

 Formula Example 2